MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-scenarios.md

 ### Windows Autopilot is self-updating during OOBE

-Starting with the Windows 10, version 1903, Autopilot functional and critical updates are downloaded automatically during OOBE after both:
+For Windows 10, version 1903 and later devices, Autopilot functional and critical updates  automatically download during OOBE after both:
 - The device is connected to a network.
 - The [critical driver and Windows zero-day patch (ZDP) updates](/windows-hardware/customize/desktop/windows-updates-during-oobe) complete.

-The user or IT admin can't opt out of these Autopilot updates because they're required for Windows Autopilot deployment to operate properly.
+You can't opt out of these Autopilot updates because they're required for Windows Autopilot deployment.
 Windows alerts the user that the device is checking for, downloading, and installing the updates.

 For more information, see [Windows Autopilot update](autopilot-update.md).